 Add the melted chocolate to the chocolate drizzle bottle and squeeze some of the melted white chocolate on top of the hearts.

 - Just before dipping the strawberries wipe them off with a paper towel to make sure they're as dry as can be.
 Melted chocolate and water do not mix well at all.

 - Make sure you leave some of the toothpicks sticking out of the strawberries to create a handle that will help you when dipping them in the chocolate.

 - Lay the freshly dipped strawberries on waxed paper or parchment baking sheets so they can easily be removed to a serving tray.

-A few other Valentine’s Day Recipes:
+Like this recipe?
+Try these other other Valentine's Day Recipes:

 - Valentines Day Ice Cream Floats

 - Pudding Filled Puff Pastry Hearts - working with puff pastry is so easy and this recipe is really delicious!